-Especially with the Trump administration targetting LGBTQ rights, we need to take immediate action to fully fund anti-discrimination initiatives and city departments.
-National Studies show that transgender people are 4 times more likely to be living in extreme poverty than the general population.
-A 2011 report showed that 19% of transgender people reported having been refused a home or apartment and 11% reported being evicted because of their gender identity/expression.
-Minneapolis should pass explicit protections for LGBTQ members who face housing discrimination.
+- End discrimination and harassment!
+Especially with the Trump administration targetting LGBTQ rights, we need to take immediate action to fully fund anti-discrimination initiatives and city services.
+We need explicit protections for LGBTQ people who face housing discrimination.
 Together with labor we need to fight the ongoing workplace discrimination of our LGBTQ co-workers.

 - Healthcare is a human right!
 A statewide single-payer system should include free access to hormone therapy, sexual reassignment surgery and reproductive services.
 As the 2014 Hobby Lobby court case showed, big business will hide behind religion to restrict healthcare coverage.
 These are some reasons why I will organize alongside unions and community groups to win statewide single-payer care as a step towards “Medicare for all” nationally.